 Develop an appendix to Rec.
 ITU-T A.18 (including agreement at this meeting, if possible), and/or future revisions to the main body of Rec.
 ITU-T A.18; and, in the meantime,

-Provide criteria to help TSAG review and take a decision on the renewal of the JCAs at this meeting (or the next TSAG meeting, if so decided).
+Provide criteria to help TSAG and SGs review and take a decision on the renewal of the JCAs at this meeting (or the next TSAG meeting, if so decided).

 An initial draft appendix to A.18 is provided in the attachment hereinafter, trying to address some of the points identified above.